abraunegg/onedrive/docs/install.md

 > [!IMPORTANT]
 > Distribution versions that are considered **End-of-Life (EOL)** are **no longer supported** or tested with current client releases.

+> [!IMPORTANT]
+> Distribution package maintainers are volunteers who generously contribute their time to make software available for your system.
+New releases of the client may take some time to appear in your distribution’s repositories.
+>
+> If you believe a new release is significantly delayed, please contact your distribution’s package maintainer directly to request an update.
+>
+> **Do not open a bug report or discussion about this here**, as we have no control over the packaging process for your distribution.

 ### When Should You Build From Source?
 You should only build from source in the following circumstances:

-1. You are packaging for a custom or minimal distro
+1. You are packaging for a custom or minimal distribution.
 2. Your distribution does not have a package for your to install.
-Refer to [repology](https://repology.org/project/onedrive/versions) as a source of all 'onedrive' client versions available across tracked distributions
+Refer to [repology](https://repology.org/project/onedrive/versions) as a source of all 'onedrive' client versions available across tracked distributions.
-3. You require code newer than the latest release or are building a Pull Request to validate a bugfix
+3. You require code newer than the latest release or are building a Pull Request to validate a bugfix.

 Outside of these 3 reasons, you should not be building the client yourself.
 You should endeavour where possible to use a pre-built package.